ezhang1218/ezhang1218.github.io/_publications/plasma.md

 ---
-title: "Plasma lipidomic profiles and risk of diabetes: 2 prospective cohorts of HIV-infected and HIV-uninfected individuals."
+title: "Plasma lipidomic profiles and risk of diabetes: 2 prospective cohorts of HIV-infected and HIV-uninfected individuals"
 collection: publications
 permalink: /publication/6
 date: 2021-01-01